SofaDefrost/Shell/Doc/RestShapeModifier.rst

    *Note*: Maybe mapping is not the right term in Sofa.
 All it will do is just translate node indices from one topology to another.

+You are right..
+It is a modification of the topology: you add nodes and change the triangle and segment indices

    *Note*: There may be some other implicit limitations that I can't see right now.

 2) Linear interpolator that would interpolate the node positions between two meshes with the same topology.